 The golden thread that runs through my varied work from different geographical contexts, is a yearning to ‘belong’.
 This longing is expressed through the exploration of and the response to multi-layered connections residing within specific, experienced places and the people from these contexts.
 I am particularly interested in the potential of art to articulate the social dimension of our multi-layered, complex ‘lived space’ within cities.

-I’ve obtained a Master of Fine Art from the University of Pretoria, South Africa in 1996 and twenty years later a Master of Research in Creative Practices from the Glasgow School of Art.
+I’ve lived and worked in Glasgow since 2016.
+Born and raised in South Africa, I left the country in my early twenties to explore my roots in Europe.
+There I met my Glaswegian husband and have since lived in the Netherlands, USA and Australia.
+In 1996 I’ve obtained a Master of Fine Art from the University of Pretoria in South Africa majoring in painting.
+Twenty years later I completed a Master of Research in Creative Practices at the Glasgow School of Art.
 My formal art training also includes studying at the University of the Free State in South Africa and the Royal Academy in The Hague, the Netherlands.

 Over the years my drawing and painting practice have extended into teaching, installation art, mosaic art, liturgical art, community art and research.
 For this website I’ve selected a number of artworks and projects which signpost my journey of art making.
 These are named and listed under ‘Galleries’ on the site.